ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 - : window = {title = "My Application"; width = 640; height = 480}
 ```

-So far this is just the imperative "mutable records" which we talked
+So far, this is just the imperative "mutable records" that we talked
-about in the previous chapter.
+about in ["If Statements, Loops, and Recursions"](https://ocaml.org/docs/if-statements-and-loops).
 Now the complex part is the `open_window`
 function.
 This function takes *4* arguments, three of them optional,
 followed by a required, unlabelled `unit`.
 Let's first see this function
 in action: